Hyatt Regency Kyoto

 Blanche Sherman (Staff)

 Park Hyatt Regency is a fantastic choice for those looking to spend most of their time exploring Kyoto and enjoying some of the unique experiences on offer in the area.
-The hotel is designed in a light, contemporary Japanese style with some subtle hints of colorful silks among the light tones and wood.
+The hotel is designed in a light, contemporary Japanese style with some subtle hints of colourful silks among the light tones and wood.
 Despite the hotels welcoming and relaxed environment, the service is impressively efficient.
 The high number of interconnecting Guest Rooms also make it great for families.

 Sarah Rowan (Staff)

 This is a good option for a stay in the gorgeous Kyoto.
-The staff are friendly and helpful and it offers easy access to the center of the city to explore.
+The staff are friendly and helpful and it offers easy access to the centre of the city to explore.
 The best room option is the Deluxe Balcony Room, which feels lovely and spacious, with a great size bathroom.
 From here I highly recommend taking a stroll to Gion, where you can enjoy some local sushi and ice-cream at the delicious Cacao Market.

 Sophie Jones (Staff)

 The Touzan restaurant was an absolutely incredible experience.
 Each dish was cooked and presented in front of us on the cooking bar over a charcoal pit where the temperatures can get up to 1,200 degrees!
 Some of the dishes served were sushi and sashimi while others were grilled by placing the charcoal directly on the fish and beef - it was so unique.
 Alongside the dishes we had Japanese wines and sake perfectly paired with the meal which were so delicious.

 Evi-Elli La Valle (Staff)